 - any inheritance tax is payable

-- there are any complications with the Will or intestacy that would require any additional paperwork or further clauses to be included in the Oath
+- there are any complications with the Will or intestacy that would require any additional paperwork or further clauses to be included in the Statement of Truth.

 In addition to the fixed fee there will a court fee payable.

 Every case is different and we do not offer a fixed fee for fully administering an estate.

 However, below is an example of the average charges for administering a straightforward probate.

 For obtaining a grant of probate, collecting assets and distributing an average charge would be in the region of £1,800 (including VAT) plus all disbursements.

 Disbursements are costs related to your matter that are payable to third parties.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
 The disbursements which we anticipate will apply are set out separately below.